Home

 Long term the safest way to stop a food intolerance is to continue a regular food rotation process.
 For example do not have wheat each meal or every day.
 Ensure you have different breakfasts and lunches rather than sticking to what you know best.

-Once you are regularly rotating the foods it is vital you discover which foods to emphasise within your diet.
+Once you are regularly rotating the foods it is vital you discover which foods to emphasize within your diet.
 This will allow you to become as healthy as possible which greatly reduces the chances of developing and having food intolerances.
-To discover your metabolic type read about my course.
+You can do this by doing some personal training with me here in london or online.

 Site map